-Final Exam: There will be a cumulative final exam on Tuesday, December 12, 5:30 - 8 PM, in the same room as the class.
-This is a written exam in which you will show your best creative work in solving problems and explaining your reasoning.
+Final Exam: There will be a cumulative final exam on Thursday, May 10, 2- 4:30 PM, in the same room as the class.
+This is a written exam where you can show your best creative work in solving problems and explaining your reasoning.
 We will begin preparing for this on the first day of class!